Sabu (actor): Career

 When he was 13, Sabu was discovered by documentary filmmaker Robert Flaherty, who cast him in the role of an elephant driver in the 1937 British film Elephant Boy.
 This was adapted from "Toomai of the Elephants", a story by Rudyard Kipling.
 In 1938 producer Alexander Korda commissioned A. E. W. Mason to write The Drum as a starring vehicle for the young actor.
 Sabu is perhaps best known for his role as Abu in the 1940 fantasy adventure film The Thief of Bagdad.
 Director Michael Powell said that Sabu had a "wonderful grace" about him.
-In 1942, Sabu played another role based on a Kipling story, namely Mowgli in Rudyard Kipling's Jungle Book directed by Zoltan Korda, which was shot entirely in California.
+In 1942, Sabu played another role based on a Kipling story, namely Mowgli in Rudyard Kipling's Jungle Book, directed by Zoltan Korda, which was shot entirely in California.
 He starred alongside Maria Montez and Jon Hall in three films for Universal Pictures: Arabian Nights (1942), White Savage (1943) and Cobra Woman (1944).

-After becoming an American citizen in 1944, Sabu joined the United States Army Air Forces and served as a tail gunner and ball-turret gunner on B-24 Liberators.
+After becoming an American citizen in 1944, Sabu joined the U.S. Army Air Forces and served as a tail gunner and ball-turret gunner on B-24 Liberators.
 He flew several dozen missions with the 370th Bombardment Squadron of the 307th Bomb Group in the Pacific, and was awarded the Distinguished Flying Cross for his valor and bravery.

-His career declined after World War II as he was unable to secure equivalent roles in Hollywood that British films had offered.
-He occasionally did gain significant parts, such as his supporting role in the British film Black Narcissus (1947).
+His career declined after World War II.
+He was unable to secure equivalent roles in Hollywood that British films had offered.
+He occasionally did gain significant parts, such as roles in the British films Black Narcissus and The End of the River (both 1947).
 Through most of the 1950s he starred in largely unsuccessful European films.
 In 1952, he starred in the Harringay Circus with an elephant act.

-He was considered for the role of Birju in Mehboob Khan's 1957 film Mother India which would have marked his debut in Hindi films but he was denied a work permit and the role ended up going to Sunil Dutt.
+He was considered for the role of Birju in Mehboob Khan's 1957 film Mother India, which would have marked his debut in Hindi films, but was denied a work permit and the role ended up going to Sunil Dutt.
 Sabu never got to appear in a film made in his native country.
 In 1963, he made a comeback to Hollywood with a supporting role in Rampage opposite Robert Mitchum.
 He played another supporting role alongside Brian Keith in the Disney film A Tiger Walks.
-This would turn out to be his final role as he died three months before the film was released.
+This would turn out to be his final role.
+He died three months before the film was released on March 12, 1964.